ctrlmaniac/fusion/packages/web/docs/utilities/flex.md

 # Display flex

-along with `.display-flex` there are some other classes that will help you manage elements inside a flex container.
+Along with `.display-flex` there are some other classes that will help you manage elements inside a flex container.

 `.direction-colum`